 - Explore the Northern Thai Cuisine with Khao Soi as a must-try!

 Doi Inthanon National Park close to Chiang Mai

 3. Koh Lanta

 Thailand has over 1,400 islands and people are always looking for the most remote and undiscovered island they can find.
 Once the discovered island is too touristy, people are going to look for another island.
-This happens all the time and the island that everyone is talking about, at the moment I am writing this article, is Koh Lanta.
+This happens all the time and the island that everyone is talking about nowadays is Koh Lanta.
 Koh Lanta is an island in the Krabi Province and is simply stunning with white sand beaches and crystal clear water.
 The island is well-developed but not too crowded, so it still has that ultimate laid-back atmosphere.
 There are island-hopping tours that will bring you from Koh Lanta to some remote and uninhabited islands.
 Other recommended activities are snorkelling, scuba diving, exploring the island by motorbike and kayaking.

 Raining season advice: islands such as Koh Lanta are extremely beautiful when there is no cloud in the sky and the sun is shining.
 Many people will say that when they were visiting Thailand during the raining season, they only had a few rain showers a day and that is was not that bad.
 I personally disagree, especially when you are on the islands.
 During raining season there will be a lot of rain, hence the name “raining” season.
 If you do have the option to make a trip to Thailand between December and May, do so.
 Your vacation will be even more memorable.

 Why Koh Lanta is one of the best places to visit in Thailand: